fozgur/Python-Practices/README.md

 Take a string input from the user, referring to the item they want to buy. </br>
 Find the company that sells the requested product with the highest rating. </br>
 Print the name of the selected company. </br>

+## Facebook Friend Recommender

+This project simulates a simple friend suggestion algorithm for Facebook, based on a given dataset of friend pairs.
+The dataset, named friendship.txt, contains anonymized user IDs representing friendships.
+The goal is to suggest friends for a specific user using a basic algorithm.

+### Dataset Format

+The dataset is in a tab-separated format, with each line containing two integer values representing the user IDs of a friend pair:
+*user1\tuser2
+Facebook's undirected relationship format ensures that if user1 is friends with user2, then user2 is also friends with user1.

+## Usage

+To run the program, provide an integer input corresponding to the ID of the user for whom friend suggestions will be made.
+The program will then suggest the most frequent user(s) among the friends of the friends of the input user (2nd degree connections).
+If the input user ID does not exist in the dataset, the program will display "There is no such user."

+##Algorithm

+Verify if the input user ID exists in the dataset. </br>
+If the user exists: </br>
+Identify 1st degree connections (friends) of the input user. </br>
+Find friends of these 1st degree connections. </br>
+Determine the most frequent user ID among these 2nd degree connections. </br>
+Display the suggested friend(s). </br>
+If the user does not exist, display "There is no such user." </br>